robey/ballvalve/README.md

   - `tee(count: number = 2): ExtendedAsyncIterable<A>[]`

     Return `count` new iterables, each of which generates the same items, using this iterable as a source.
 If any of the new iterables is left un-read, it will queue items into memory as the other iterables are used, so you may want to make sure that all of the new iterables have an active reader.

+  - `partition(f: (item: A) => boolean): [ ExtendedAsyncIterable<A>, ExtendedAsyncIterable<A> ]`

+    Split this iterable in two: the first provides items where `f` returns true; the second provides items where `f` returns false.
+Like `tee`, if either of the returned iterables isn't actively processed, it will build up a queue of items, so make sure both iterables have an active reader.

   - `takeWhile(f: (item: A) => boolean): ExtendedAsyncIterable<A>`